optionalg/statsd-collectd-influxdb-grafana-testrig/README.md

 sysctl fs.file-max
 ```

 Should be > 10k.
-If not increase it by...
+If not increase it by editing `/etc/sysctl.conf`.

 ```sh
 sudo systemctl enable influxdb